vicovacana/clojure-project/README.md

 - Handles precise, interval-based CSS animations to bring the algorithms to life.

 ## How to run
-1. Start the clojure project
+1. Start the Clojure project
    lein run
-2. Start the Angular project:
+2. Start the Angular project: https://github.com/vicovacana/search-algorithms-visualization
-   npm install
+   - npm install
-   npm run dev
+   - npm run dev
 3. Browse http://localhost:4200

 See details